 Too Dangerous to Study?

-What’s really needed, Russo says, is for private enterprise to be able to grow cannabis and standardize the products for medical use.
+Lots of scientists balk at this constraint on their research, but NIDA has been slow to change it, according to neurologist and cannabinoid researcher Dr. Ethan Russo.
+What’s really needed, he said during a 2017 interview, is for private enterprise to be able to grow cannabis and standardize the products for medical use.